oliviacbishop/furesearch/manuscript-transcription/README.md

 * Page numbers do not need to be transcribed.
 * The Roman numeral entry numbers at the top of the page do not need to be transcribed.
 * Any typos should be fixed in the transcription and do not need to be tagged.
-* Unclear elements should be marked with the "unclear" tag.
-A question may be typed in the "question" attribute.
 * All Greek symbols should be fully resolved in the transcription and do not need to be tagged.
 * There is no need to capitalize the second letter at the top of each page.
 Transcribe the word as it is.